lordoneil8/Git-Exercices-master/ex3/readme.txt

-You just wrote a cpp program that reads it config from a file named conf.ini.
+You just realized that you have commited a backup file: main.cpp~.
-As you don't want to bother adding all files manualy, you have decided to use .gitignore.

-You need to create a .gitignore file that will:
+Backup files should not be commited, let's correct that mistake.

+- Delete the file with `rm`
- - Ignore all files that end with a ~ (bakup files)
+- Add all changes, including deleted files with `git add -A`
- - Ignore every files in the out directory but conf.ini

-In other words, once the .gitignore file written, the command `git add .` should only stage:
- - .gitignore
+- Write a gitignore that will correct your mistake
- - main.cpp
+- Add it
- - out/conf.ini
+- Commit